MicrosoftDocs/power-automate-docs/flow-docs/add-condition.md

 ---
 title: Add a condition to a flow | Microsoft Docs
-description: Specify that a flow performs one or more tasks only if a particular condition is true.
+description: Specify that a flow performs one or more tasks only if a condition is true.
 services: ''
 suite: flow
 documentationcenter: na